HeylelOS/honey/README.md

 for future providers implementations.

-It keeps in mind the desire to stay embeddable without any compromise on its capacities.
+It keeps in mind the desire to stay embeddable without any compromise on its capabilities.